Scottish Hockey: Structure

 The Scottish Hockey Union Limited (Scottish Hockey) is a company limited by guarantee legally incorporated in Scotland under the Companies Act 2006 (the Act).
-Under the company’s objectives it is responsible primarily as the governing body for all hockey related activity in Scotland and the promotion of those interests.
+Under the company's objectives it is responsible primarily as the governing body for all hockey related activity in Scotland and the promotion of those interests.

-The directors of Scottish Hockey are responsible for the management of the company’s business, for which purpose they may exercise all the powers of the company pursuant to its Articles and in accordance with the Act.
+The directors of Scottish Hockey are responsible for the management of the company's business, for which purpose they may exercise all the powers of the company pursuant to its Articles and in accordance with the Act.
 The directors are themselves therefore bound by the requirements of the Articles and the Act.

-While the Articles permit directors to be appointed to the Board by a variety of means, including by appointment of the members, all directors are then equally required to adhere to the requirements of the Articles and the Act and to therefore act independently and in the best interests of the Company (i.e. “Director” is defined in Article 1 as being “a director of the Union, and includes any person occupying the position of director, by whatever name called”).
+While the Articles permit directors to be appointed to the Board by a variety of means, including by appointment of the members, all directors are then equally required to adhere to the requirements of the Articles and the Act and to therefore act independently and in the best interests of the company (i.e. “Director” is defined in Article 1 as being “a director of the Union, and includes any person occupying the position of director, by whatever name called”).

 All directors appointed to the Board must comply with their statutory duties under the Act, including, but not limited to, ensuring that they act in the best interests of the company, Scottish Hockey, and to avoid conflicts of interest.

-The Board ensures the executive team led by the Chief Executive Officer (CEO) has the support and guidance to deliver its strategic objectives agreed by the Board.
+The Board ensures the executive team led by the chief executive officer (CEO) has the support and guidance to deliver its strategic objectives agreed by the Board.
 The Board checks and challenges the executive team against these objectives based on comprehensive reports prepared by the executive for Board meetings.

 The CEO and the executive team have delegated powers and contractual responsibility to make all operational and day-to-day decisions they feel are best for the company.
 These decisions are expected to be made on a reasonable basis having carried out appropriate due diligence and considering and acting in the best interests of the company.

-The CEO is accountable to the Chair of the Board and the executive team is accountable to the CEO.
+The CEO is accountable to the chair of the board and the executive team is accountable to the CEO.
 In addition, the Board reserves certain matters to itself as the ultimate decision-making body.

-The President and Vice-President are not directors of Scottish Hockey and do not have a vote on strategic decisions at Board level.
+The President and vice-president are not directors of Scottish Hockey and do not have a vote on strategic decisions at Board level.
 However, they are important conduits of information to and from the membership, which aid strategic and operational decision-making.
-The are important ambassadors for the reputation, development and growth of the game.
+They are important ambassadors for the reputation, development and growth of the game.

-Members can add valuable knowledge and insight into Scottish Hockey’s strategic direction via a number of avenues, such as:
+Members can add valuable knowledge and insight into Scottish Hockey's strategic direction via a number of avenues, such as: